Capten05ast/Run-Man/README.md

-Run man, from the Monsterabd save your life.
+Run man, from the Monster and save your life.

 Here the link to this game: https://capten05ast.github.io/Run-Man/